Localization of Gravitino Field on Thin Branes: Summary

 In this paper, we have reviewed and investigated the massless and massive KK modes of a bulk massive gravitino field in the RS1 and scalar-tensor thin brane models, respectively.
 The localization and mass spectrum the gravitino field on a brane are obtained.
 Furthermore, we also compared the localization property of the gravitino field in these two thin brane models.

 In the case of the RS1 model, the left- and right-handed zero modes (four-dimensional massless gravitinos) are localized near the Planck brane (UV brane at $y=0$) and Tev brane (IR brane at $y=y_b$), respectively.
 However, there is either the left- or right-hande massless gravitino survived as the result of the boundary conditions.
 The left- and right-handed massive KK modes share the same mass spectrum and the mass gap is of about 3TeV.
 The localization behaviors of the left- and right-handed lower massive KK modes in the conformal and physical coordinates are different.
 From the point of view of the conformal coordinate, the lower massive KK modes are not localized near any brane.
-However, they are confined near the IR brane from the point of view of the physical one.
-These behaviors of a gravitino field are similar to the Dirac fermion field in the RS1 model.
+However, they are confined near the IR brane from the point of view of the physical one. {This different results are induced by the coordinate transformation between the physical coordinate and the conformal one.} These behaviors of a gravitino field are similar to the Dirac fermion field in the RS1 model.